 Want more options?
 Here’s a quick look at our favorite must-do activities for people new to living in Charleston, South Carolina:

 In a city with as many churches (and cemeteries) as Charleston, there are bound to be spirits — or at least that’s what the tour guides tell us.
 Believer or not, you’ll get a tour of the city — on foot, by carriage, or by bus — and an enlightening history lesson.
-Who knows?
+And who knows?
 You might also get spooked.

 Downtown history tour